 About the briefing

-The three-hour briefing will give you the insights and tools to prepare and lead through political uncertainty and change.
-Participants can be from one authority or drawn from across a group of authorities but we would advise a maximum group size of six people.
+The three-hour briefing will provide the insights and tools to prepare and lead through political uncertainty and change.
+Participants can be from one authority or drawn from across a group of authorities but we are advising a maximum group size of six people.

 Fully participative, with group discussions, the three-hour session will cover: